Q: What's special about your writing courses?

 Q: Can I sell my work that I've written?

-A: Yes, if you meet all the requirements for your course you will receive an SA Writers College certified certificate.
-We have now converted to e-certificates in PDF format to reduce our paper trail.
+A: Yes; if you meet all the requirements for your course you will receive an SA Writers College certified certificate.
+We send e-certificates in PDF format to reduce our paper trail.
 You can attach these to your digital CV, or you can print out your certificate as you wish.
-If you want a printed version from us, we print in batches four times per year: end of Feb, end of May, end of Aug and end of Nov.
+They are at 300dpi and will look fine when printed on 250 gsm board with a good quality printer.
+PostNet or any similar service would be able to do this for you.